austinevov/orbit-reel-example/README.md

 	onUnitClicked?: (unit: IUnit) => void;
 	//Called when the orbit reel is rotated.
 Theta ranges from 0-360.
 Dividing by three will give the exact frame number. onThetaChanged?: (theta: number) => void;
+	// Called whenever an amenity is clicked, activating the transition onAmenityClicked?: (name: string) => void;
+	// Called whenever a clickable subregion inside of an amenity is clicked onAmenityRegionClicked?: (region: { name: string; url: string }) => void;
 }
 ```